pulakk/blog/remote-camera/index.md

 * Camera: [HIKVision DS-2CD1321-I](https://cdn.cnetcontent.com/24/87/24873b9f-7f11-406c-ae4d-608b2de0c08e.pdf) 2.0MP NightVision Dome
 * PoE: [TP-LINK TL-PoE150S](https://www.tp-link.com/us/business-networking/accessory/tl-poe150s/)

+Choosing this setup meant that the internet access from my router would be behind a CGNAT.
+So, DDNS did not work for me and I had to setup a wireguard VPN tunnel from my router to a hosted server to access my router through that server.
+I picked Digital ocean but any other cloud provider should do, as long as you can access the server through your terminal via SSH or PuTTY.
+So here goes my software setup to solve the problem.

 Software setup -
 * OpenWRT firmware on the router
 * USB Dongle Protocol: NCM; Service: LTE